 The DfE insisted, just before the election, that the Group was still functioning, but with the announcement of a post-election and seemingly informal spending review of all government projects, it is unclear at the time of writing whether this will continue.
 And critics have suggested the government is more interested in EdTech which lower teacher workloads rather than a broader rethinking of education itself.
 “The government needs to get ahead of the developments,” say Education Technology Magazine, “or we may find that our schools will be less well-equipped than our living rooms.”

 So much for reach.
 But what about impact?
-Will EdTech change the nature of pedagogy?
+Will the EdTech learning revolution change the nature of pedagogy?

 EdTech and Pedagogy

 Setting aside the more futuristic ideas in the OU report, how does EdTech alter the nature of learning and teaching?